Defenders of Wildlife produces many reports, fact sheets, tip sheets and other types of publications.

 Assessing the vulnerability of wildlife to climate change is a key part of the adaptation planning process and helps practitioners design effective adaptation strategies.
 Vulnerability refers to the degree to which a species or other conservation target (such as a habitat type) is likely to experience harm from a threat such as climate change.

-Climate changes are projected to cause considerable stress to the wildlife of the Southwest region and to the habitats upon which they depend.
+Climate changes are projected to cause considerable stress to the wildlife of the Northeast region and to the habitats upon which they depend.